 Retirement planning experience

 Shelley’s background in reverse mortgage lending is diverse and includes origination, sales management, and industry leadership.
-She read a very early article article written by Barry Sacks, PhD, JD , in 2005, and since then have advocated for the protective power of housing wealth in the retirement distribution phase.
+She read a very early article written by Barry Sacks, PhD, JD , in 2005, and since then has advocated for the protective power of housing wealth in the retirement distribution phase.

 Shelley supports the conservative, proactive use of housing wealth.
 She also promotes responsible lending principles.